-The day will begin with a keynote address by recently retired Robert Crabtree, Esq., who will discuss his role in helping originate Chapter 766 law in 1972.
-This law guaranteed all children the right to a free appropriate public education and later served as the model for the first federal special education legislation.
-Following the keynote will be opportunities to engage in collaborative workshops, EdCamp style!
-A wide range of topics related to the continuum of inclusion will be discussed.
-Research, assessment and best practice, parent/family education and advocacy, and much more will be covered.
+Participants were welcomed with a passionate keynote address by recently retired Robert Crabtree, Esq., discussing his role in helping originate Chapter 766 law in 1972 – the law guaranteeing all children the right to a free appropriate public education and later serving as the model for the first federal special education legislation.